(Jigoku no KeibIIn)

 Akiko Narushima starts a job as an art expert in the mysterious Department 12 of the Akebono Corporation.
 Her co-workers all appear odd in various ways, including her boss Kurume who attempts to expose himself to her.
 At the same time, a new security guard, the giant-sized Fujimaru, has started work in the building.
 Akiko is accidentally locked in the documents room and is scared when someone tries to batter down the door.
 Afterwards, she becomes concerned when she finds that Fujimaru is wearing an earring that she dropped and has stolen her id photo.
 Fellow security guard Nomiya finds dead bodies piling up and discovers that Fujimaru is killing people.
 One night Fujimaru locks all the members of Department 12 in the building and starts killing everybody in turn.

 Japan’s Kiyoshi Kurosawa is a genre director who is gradually becoming better known in the West, even potentially developing a cult.
 Kiyoshi Kurosawa makes films that are often baffling and unfathomable but also have an undeniably effective mood.
-Kurosawa had made the likes of the haunted house film Sweet Home (1989); Cure (1997) about hypnotised killings; Serpent’s Path (1997) and Eyes of the Spider (1998), both darkly studies study in obsessive revenge; Charisma (1999) about an enigmatic tree; the medium thriller Seance (2000); the ghost story Pulse (2001), probably his most well-known film; Bright Future (2003), a strangely unfathomable film about two frustrated workers and an amok jellyfish; Doppelganger (2003) about an overworked man being helped out by a mysterious double; the mummy film Loft (2005); the ghost story Retribution (2006); the dreamscape film Real (2013); the ghost story Daguerreotype (2016); and the alien invasion film Before We Vanish (2016) and its mini-series follow-up Yocho (Foreboding) (2017).
+Kurosawa had made the likes of the haunted house film Sweet Home (1989); Cure (1997) about hypnotised killings; Serpent’s Path (1997) and Eyes of the Spider (1998), both darkly studies study in obsessive revenge; Charisma (1999) about an enigmatic tree; the medium thriller Seance (2000); the ghost story Pulse (2001), probably his most well-known film; Bright Future (2003), a strangely unfathomable film about two frustrated workers and an amok jellyfish; Doppelganger (2003) about an overworked man being helped out by a mysterious double; the mummy film Loft (2005); the ghost story Retribution (2006); the dreamscape film Real (2013); the ghost story Daguerreotype (2016); and the alien invasion film Before We Vanish (2017) and its follow-ups the mini-series Yocho (Foreboding) (2017) and film Yocho (2017).
 Guard from the Underground was one of his earliest films.